 Skip to main content

-Team led by an FCT researcher manages to increase the effectiveness of a drug for cystic fibrosis
+Team led by an FCT researcher succeeds in increasing the effectiveness of a drug for cystic fibrosis

 A team of researchers, led by FCT researcher Paulo Matos, has identified a way to increase the effectiveness of a drug for cystic fibrosis by up to seven times.
-By studying the mechanism of action of the drug Lumacaftor (about to be marketed) within cells affected by the mutant protein that causes cystic fibrosis, the researchers have identified specific targets for treatments of this debilitating disease.
-Their results were published in the prestigious journal Science Signalingwith a cover story.
+By studying the mechanism of action of the drug Lumacaftor (soon to be marketed) within cells affected by the mutant protein that causes cystic fibrosis, the researchers identified specific targets for treatments for this debilitating disease.
+Their results were published in the prestigious journal Science Signaling, earning them a cover story.

-Over the years, researchers from all over the world have identified drugs that act as "hair sticks" for mutant CFTR proteins: they accompany the proteins into the cell, ensuring their insertion into the cell membrane.
+Over the years, researchers around the world have identified drugs that act as "hairpins" for mutant CFTR proteins: they accompany the proteins in the cell, ensuring their insertion into the cell membrane.
 One of the most promising drugs is VX-809 (known as Lumacaftor).
-However, Paulo Matos points out a difficulty: "We and other groups have already shown that this 'hair stick' effect may not be enough to ensure the presence and function of the mutant protein in the membrane, since it seems to be removed from the membrane by another cellular control mechanism."
+However, Paulo Matos points out a difficulty: "We and other groups have already shown that this 'hairpin' effect may not be sufficient to ensure the presence and function of the mutant protein in the membrane, since it appears to be removed from the membrane by another cellular control mechanism."

-Through a series of detailed experiments on human lung lining cells, Paulo Matos and his team not only managed to overcome this control mechanism - retaining the function of the mutant CFTR - but also, in this study, to describe in detail the molecular mechanism underlying the drug's effect.
-Paulo matos is confident, "Now that we know the molecular players in the process, it becomes easier to identify targets to selectively improve the drug's efficacy."
-"The mechanism we described in this study exists in other cells too (for example, in certain cancer cells), which means that understanding it could make it easier to understand the mechanisms underlying other diseases, and reveal a number of new targets for rational drug design."
+Through a series of meticulous experiments on human lung lining cells, Paulo Matos and his team managed not only to overcome this control mechanism—by retaining the function of the mutant CFTR—but also, in this study, to describe in detail the molecular mechanism underlying the drug's effect.
+Paulo Matos is confident: "Now that we know the molecular players in the process, it becomes easier to identify targets to selectively improve the drug's effectiveness."
+He emphasizes, “The mechanism we describe in this study also exists in other cells (for example, in certain cancer cells), which means that understanding it could facilitate the understanding of the mechanisms underlying other diseases and reveal a set of new targets for rational drug design.”

 Cláudia Loureiro (first author of the study) and Paulo Matos (FCT 2012 Researcher at the BioISI – Biosystems & Integrative Sciences Institute R&D Unit at the University of Lisbon)

-This work was carried out by researchers from the Instituto Nacional de Saúde, Dr. Ricardo Jorge and the R&D Unit BioISI - Biosystems & Integrative Sciences Institute of the University of Lisbon, funded by FCT.
-It received funding from the FCTStudentships DoctoralStudentships , Postdoctoral Studentship , FCT Investigator and R&D projects), as well as from Gilead Genése, Portugal and the Dr. Ricardo Jorge National Health Institute.
+This work was carried out by researchers from the National Institute of Health, Dr. Ricardo Jorge, and the R&D Unit BioISI – Biosystems & Integrative Sciences Institute at the University of Lisbon, funded by FCT.
+It was funded by FCT (Studentships , Studentship , FCT Researcher, and R&D projects), as well as Gilead Genése, Portugal, and the National Institute of Health, Dr. Ricardo Jorge.